 We will only share your information if:

-- treat your information as carefully as We would
+- treat your information as carefully as we would

-- only use the information for the purposes it was supplied (and not for their own purposes or the purposes of any other organisation)
+- only use the information for the purposes for which it was supplied (and not for their own purposes or the purposes of any other organisation)

-- allow Us to carry out checks to ensure they are doing all these things.
+- allow us to carry out checks to ensure they are doing all these things.